HumanCellAtlas/data-store/README.md

 4. In the API Gateway, fill in the endpoints for the custom domain name e.g. Path=`/`, Destination=`dss` and `dev`.
 These might be different based on the profile used (dev, stage, etc).

-5. Set the environment variable `API_HOST` to your domain name in the `environment.local` file.
+5. Set the environment variable `API_DOMAIN_NAME` to your domain name in the `environment.local` file.

 Note: The certificate should be in the same region as the API gateway or, if that's not possible, in `us-east-1`.
 If the ACM certificate's region is `us-east-1` and the API gateway is in another region, the type of the custom domain name